Skip to content

 The permission system is part of the OS runtime, not a separate layer above it.
 Every side-effect performed by reyn — whether from workflow code, op handler, or any other OS-internal path — goes through the same permission resolver against the calling workflow's PermissionDecl.
 There is no inside/outside split: the OS uses the permission system as its core abstraction for all I/O.

-Concretely, op_runtime/mcp_install.py writing .reyn/mcp.yaml routes through reyn.api.safe.file.write — the same gate a workflow-level safe-mode python step would use.
+Concretely, op_runtime/mcp_install.py writing .reyn/config/mcp.yaml routes through reyn.api.safe.file.write — the same gate a workflow-level safe-mode python step would use.
 The PermissionDecl in scope is the workflow's; the OS honors it uniformly regardless of where the call originates.
 The older "OS gates its callers, not itself" framing is dissolved by this: a single uniform mechanism, no cyclic concern.

 Declaration axis taxonomy